 When we talk about how to soak seeds for eating, we are not talking about making sprouts, like the alfalfa sprouts that used to be common on sandwiches, although the terms soaking and sprouting are sometimes used interchangeably.
 And soaking can be the first step of germination.

-Soaked refers to a soaking process that creates an enzymatic change within seeds.
-Dried seeds start out dormant, protecting themselves in nature from a potentially harsh winter.
-In this state, which is raw, seeds are indigestible and high in phytic acid.
 While health food enthusiasts tout the health benefits of eating raw nuts or seeds, they are misinformed.
 Our bodies can not access the seeds’ nutrition in their raw state, and the seeds wreak havoc on our digestive mechanism over time.

-By soaking seeds in salt water, or another acidic medium, we are emulating or copying what happens in nature each spring.
+By soaking seeds in salt water, or an acidic medium, we are emulating or copying what happens in nature each spring.
 In spring, the soil becomes more acidic.
 This signals seeds to wake up and sprout, to no longer protect themselves, to send forth a shoot.
 Less protected from harsh, cold temperatures, means a reduction in phytic acid and less protection from our digestive mechanisms.
 Our bodies can easily digest a living vegetable instead of a dormant seed.

 Occasionally, as with sunflower seeds, for example, you will actually see the germination or sprouting begin (which is the next step that naturally occurs from soaking); but our goal is the initial enzymatic process, and in most cases you will not see sprouts.